inerciapt/2020_inercia_pt/README.md

 # TODO

-prepare the first seminar flyer

-spam the first seminar flyer

-prepare page to process random encounters
+beautify page to display random encounters

-create discordchat room for shader royale, invite everyone, give rolls, give info on how to join
+invite shader royale people to discord, give them all roles, give them all the info on how to join

 ---